IBM/python-sdk-core/Authentication.md

 - avoid storing credentials in application code, configuraton files or a password vault
 - avoid managing or rotating credentials

-The `VpcInstanceAuthenticator` will invoke the appropriate operations on the compute resource's locally-available VPC Instance Metadata Service to (1) retrieve an instance identity token and then (2) exchange that instance identity token for an IAM access token.
+The `VPCInstanceAuthenticator` will invoke the appropriate operations on the compute resource's locally-available VPC Instance Metadata Service to (1) retrieve an instance identity token and then (2) exchange that instance identity token for an IAM access token.
 The authenticator will repeat these steps to obtain a new IAM access token whenever the current access token expires.